ahessl/Final/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development environment running Say what the step will be
+A step by step series of examples that tell you how to get a development environment running.
+Say what the step will be.
 ```
 Give the example
 ```